How to Make the Best Orange Julius Recipe

 This homemade citrus smoothie recipe is enough for 2 large (approximately 20 oz. each) or 4 small (10 oz.) servings.

-They are best enjoyed freshly made, and I do not recommend saving for later.
+They are best enjoyed freshly made, and I do not recommend saving them for later.
+(Also with how amazing this brunch/treat is, I have never had leftovers.)

 What Other Flavors Can I Make?